flatpickles/rad-tile/README.md

 ## short todo:

--   "no mobile" display for narrow screens / touch devices
 -   show hover (build + render): lighten color
 -   show delete selection (build): hide other build strokes and corners, use red color in corner dots
 -   deselect on new shape addition and hover snap